 “Where am I?…How did I get here?” is more than a trite line from nineteenth century melodramas and novels.
 It is a query put forth by potential sages throughout the history of conscious mankind.

-In Robe of Light: An Esoteric Christian Cosmology Abbot George Burke explores the whys and wherefores of the mystery of creation.
+In Robe of Light: An Esoteric Christian Cosmology Swami Nirmalananda explores the whys and wherefores of the mystery of creation.
 From the emanation of the worlds from the very Being of God, to the evolution of the souls to their ultimate destiny as perfected Sons of God, the ideal progression of creation is described.
 Since the rebellion of Lucifer and the fall of Adam and Eve from Paradise flawed the normal plan of evolution, a restoration was necessary.
 How this came about is the prime subject of this insightful study.

 Moreover, what this means to aspirants for spiritual perfection is expounded, with a compelling knowledge of the scriptures and of the mystical traditions of East and West.

 “An amazing, clear and direct cosmology and explanation of creation through Christ.
 It’s like the pieces were all there in front of me, waiting for me to put them together.
 Such an inspiring vision of our potential to reach God, and a beautiful and logical explanation of how it happened to the first soul able to do that.”

 Read the book online here

 study with your own paperback or ebook.